PaoloCO42/Emmanoulopoulos-Light-Curve-Simulations/README.md

 Instructions for light Curve simulations from Emmanoulopoulos algorithm, as according to Emmanoulopoulos et al 2013, Monthly Notices of the Royal Astronomical Society, 433, 907.
 The script simulate_lc.py comes from https://github.com/ttshimiz/simulate_lc, for the first step of the algorithm: Timmer Koenig simulation.
-While the scripts I personally wrote are named with "pco" at the end.
+While the scripts I personally wrote are named with "PCO" at the end.

 ######################################################

 INSTRUCTIONS:
-Put all the scripts in the same folder. data_from_LCR_pco.py and simulate_lc.py are imported in the main script: LC_simulations_pco.py
+Put all the scripts in the same folder. data_from_LCR_pco.py and simulate_lc.py are imported in the script: Help_EmmanoulopoulosSimulationsPCO.py, that is a guided version.

-The guided version of the main script is Help_LC_simulations_pco.py Try this one to be guided in the simulations.
+Try this one to be guided in the simulations.
 Launch the script, then follow the instructions that appear on the terminal.

-When you will become familiar with the code I suggest you to use the script LC_simulations_pco.py, or import it and then use the sim() function wherever you need it with your data or with data from the Light Curve Repository.
+When you will become familiar with the code I suggest you to use the script EmmanoulopoulosSimPCO.py with your data or with data from the Light Curve Repository.

 ######################################################